AbdelwahabAdam/CodersCup/Categories/Advanced/Readme.md

 - GitHub tutorial:
   - Github: https://docs.github.com/en/get-started/quickstart/hello-world
   - w3schools: https://www.w3schools.com/git/git_remote_getstarted.asp?remote=github
+- For Any questions, you can create a new issue in this repo
 ---
 ## Game requirements:
   1. The game should have at least one playable character that can move around the screen.